- Introduction

 - Ideal Reel: Curado 70 or 201 (6.3:1).

-- Why: Maximum torque and star‑drag strength (12 lb) to muscle fish out of vegetation.
+- Why: Maximum torque and drag strength to extract fish from dense vegetation.

 7.4 Inshore Saltwater Guides

-- Ideal Reel: Curado MGL Series with E‑Coat and sealed bearings.
+- Ideal Reel: Curado MGL Series with E-Coat.

 7.5 All-Round Weekend Warriors